Followers

 NEW TRIVIA CONTEST: You will still be required to enter the drawing as usual.
 However, through the end of 2024 you will get points depending on the complexity of the questions.
 Enter each week and correct answers will get those points-one guess per person per week.
 The reader with the most points after the years final column will get a $50 Starbucks Gift Card.
 Ties will be placed into a drawing.
 Questions will be worth anywhere from 10-25 points depending on degree of difficulty.
 Questions will be more difficult as the year goes on, so you are never really out of the mix.
 Tell your friends and sports fans who like trivia.
 We will keep track of your points. - YOU MUST ENTER VIA THE EMAIL AT THE END OF THIS COLUMN.

 TRIVIA CONTEST; Enter via the following email.
 Send 1) your answer to the trivia question at the top of the column, 2) your name, address and email so where we know where to send the card if you win 3) any comment you have on the column.
-One winner will be selected at the end of the calender year based on the total points acquired via weekly contests.
+One winner will be selected at the end of the calendar year based on the total points acquired via weekly contests.

 brillpro@gmail.com